TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 - 1 or 2 high-priority threads for handling asynchronous I/O events, the handling of which should immediately be shifted to the compute pool

 The goal of this is to minimize the number of expensive thread context shifts and to maximize the amount of time that our compute pool is doing useful work.

-It is also worth noting that `scala.concurrent.ExecutionContext.global` is a poor choice for your compute pool as its design assumes that there will be blocking operations performed on it and hence it allocates more threads.
+It is also worth noting that `scala.concurrent.ExecutionContext.global` is a poor choice for your compute pool as its fork-join design assumes that there will be blocking operations performed on it and hence it allocates more threads.
 In addition, there is no way to stop libraries on your classpath from scheduling arbitrary code on it so it is a very unreliable basis for your compute pool.

 ## The IO runloop